ICJIA/icjia-accessibility-portal/content/faqs.md

 **What web developers did (and didn't do):**

-- **Did:** Compiled information from official sources, organized it into a practical format, added examples and workflows based on real-world experience
+- **Did:** Compiled information from official sources, organized it into a practical format, added examples and workflows based on real-world experience.
-- **Did:** Cross-referenced multiple sources to ensure accuracy and consistency
+- **Did:** Cross-referenced multiple sources to ensure accuracy and consistency.
-- **Did:** Included direct links to official sources so you can verify everything yourself
+- **Did:** Included direct links to official sources so you can verify everything yourself.
-- **Did NOT:** Create new requirements or standards beyond what ADA Title II and IITAA specify
+- **Did NOT:** Create new requirements or standards beyond what ADA Title II and IITAA specify.
-- **Did NOT:** Interpret requirements without citing official sources
+- **Did NOT:** Interpret requirements without citing official sources.
-- **Did NOT:** Add opinions or unsupported claims
+- **Did NOT:** Add opinions or unsupported claims.

 **How to verify for yourself:**

-1. **Check the sources** — Every FAQ answer includes "References" sections with links to official sources
+1. **Check the sources** — Every FAQ answer includes "References" sections with links to official sources.
-2. **Compare with DoIT guidance** — The information here aligns with what Illinois DoIT publishes
+2. **Compare with DoIT guidance** — The information here aligns with what Illinois DoIT publishes.
-3. **Verify requirements** — Links to Federal Register and DOJ documents let you read the actual rule text
+3. **Verify requirements** — Links to Federal Register and DOJ documents let you read the actual rule text.
-4. **Cross-reference WCAG** — Technical requirements link directly to W3C WCAG documentation
+4. **Cross-reference WCAG** — Technical requirements link directly to W3C WCAG documentation.

 **For web developers and technical teams:**

 If you've been working on accessibility for years, your expertise is valuable and needed.
 Managers may initially seek executive staff for strategic questions, but your practical knowledge is essential for implementation.
 Don't hesitate to share what you know — your hands-on experience with WCAG 2.1 Level AA, testing tools, and remediation approaches is exactly what teams need to succeed.
-The fact that you're not in executive staff doesn't diminish your expertise; it means you have the practical, day-to-day knowledge that makes accessibility work.
+Your role as a practitioner doesn't diminish your expertise; it means you have the practical, day-to-day knowledge that makes accessibility work.

 **For content creators already creating accessible content:**

 Your training in accessibility best practices and your current work solving accessibility issues means you have real-world expertise that matters.
 While managers may turn to executive staff for high-level strategy, your day-to-day experience creating accessible documents, testing content, and applying WCAG 2.1 Level AA standards is what actually gets the work done.
 Speak up about what you know — your practical skills with document remediation, testing tools, and accessibility workflows are exactly what your agency needs.
-Your role as a content creator, not executive staff, gives you the ground-level perspective that makes accessibility implementation successful.
+Your role as a content creator gives you the ground-level perspective that makes accessibility implementation successful.

 **The bottom line:** Different questions require different people.
 For "what's the full scope?" talk to leadership.
 For "how do I fix this?" talk to your web developers or recent content creators.
 If you're unsure about any claim, use the linked sources — the authoritative sources (DOJ, DoIT, W3C) are always the final word.

 **See also:** [I prefer to talk to someone rather than read FAQs.
-Who can I ask?](#general-accessibility-questions-i-prefer-to-talk-to-someone-rather-than-read-faqs-who-can-i-ask) — This question covers who to contact for different types of accessibility questions, including DoIT for legal/mandate questions (DoIT.Accessibility@Illinois.gov)
+Who can I ask?](#getting-oriented-i-prefer-to-talk-to-someone-rather-than-read-faqs-who-can-i-ask) — This question covers who to contact for different types of accessibility questions, including DoIT for legal/mandate questions (DoIT.Accessibility@Illinois.gov)

 ### I'm waiting for a presentation on accessibility.
 Should I start work in my unit based on the info in this FAQ or wait for the DoIT presentation?